sebastianchristopher/Java8OCANotes/README.md

 ```java
 public class Rectangle implements isDrawable, isScalable{}
 ```
-* in the above example, Recangle is requireed to implement all abstract methods defined in isDrawable and isScalable (if any)
+* in the above example, Rectangle is required to implement all abstract methods defined in isDrawable and isScalable (if any)
 ### Defining an Interface
-1. interfaces cannot be instantiated diredctly
+1. interfaces cannot be instantiated directly
 2. an interface doesn't have to have methods if it doesn't want to
 3. can't be marked as `final`
 4. all top-level interfaces can only have `public` or default access (they are "assumed" to have "`public` or default" access) - therefore marking an interfaces as private or protected will trigger a compilation error, since this is incompatible with these assumptions